 Bottom line, if you try to make someone set up an account before actually handing over dollars, you may lose a third of them.
 Probably not quite worth it just to create a streamlined order process for the future.
 Gain their business, then work on gaining their trust to take that next step.

 We’ve written about ways to improve your checkout before, particularly in terms of the user experience.
 And I get it, the more you know about your customer, the better you can market to them.
 Are you willing to lose almost 30% of them because you didn’t streamline your checkout process or asked for too much information?

 Just like the previous section, think longer term.
 Make the process as easy, streamlined, and error-free as possible at the onset.
 Test your checkout in different browsers and on different computers to make sure it works flawlessly.
 Later, once you have a customer’s business, work on building that relationship and get more information from them.

-Always try to put yourself in the shoes of the customer.
+Regardless, always try to put yourself in the shoes of the customer.
 What is the process they would prefer?
 How can you best cater to their needs and make it easier to buy than competitors do?
 You can always work on customer management once they’re, y’know, a customer.
 Don’t rush that relationship, nurture it!

 - Turn Back-to-School Customers into Lifelong Customers - August 15, 2017